Home | Book | Articles | Biography | Contact

 Caleb Rossiter - Biographical Sketch

-From 1984 to 1990 Dr. Rossiter served as deputy director for foreign policy of the bipartisan Arms Control and Foreign Policy Caucus of the U.S. Congress; from 1992 to 1999 he was director of Demilitarization for Democracy, a research and advocacy center that opposed U.S. military assistance to repressive governments.
-DFD also promoted the broadening of the professional arms control community to include more people of color.
-In both positions, he wrote research reports on U.S. military and financial support for repressive regimes and promoted legislation restricting such support, with particular emphasis on El Salvador, Nicaragua, Angola, Indonesia, and Saudi Arabia.
-Dr. Rossiter was one of the founder of both the "No Arms to Dictators" Code of Conduct movement and the U.S. Campaign to Ban Landmines.
+From 1984 to 1990 Dr. Rossiter served as deputy director for foreign policy of the bipartisan Arms Control and Foreign Policy Caucus of the U.S. Congress; from 1992 to 1999 he was founder and director of Demilitarization for Democracy, a research and advocacy center that promoted civilian control of the armed forces in developing countries.
+DFD also focused on increasing African-American and African participation in the professional arms control community.
+In both positions, Dr. Rossiter wrote research reports on U.S. military and financial support for repressive regimes and promoted legislation restricting such support, with particular emphasis on El Salvador, Nicaragua, Angola, Indonesia, and Saudi Arabia.
+He was one of the founder of both the "No Arms to Dictators" Code of Conduct movement and the U.S. Campaign to Ban Landmines.

 * * *